mayankshouche/DSLabFinalProject/index.md

 ## Topic Modeling of 2020 Politicians Tweets

 Our team wanted to see what the most important topics that Congressional entitities tweet about per party and as a whole, and to see what phrases are used more.
 Combining topic modeling with sentiment analysis and other analysis tools, we can learn a lot about the current political atmosphere.
+From our topic modeling of 2020 politician tweets, we help machine learning models have context of a tweet to help classify what party a tweet leans towards.

 ### Topics Mined By LDA
 We used TFIDF and LDA to generate the top 10 topics that politicians tweeted about in the year 2020 and we got the following.

+![]

 As we can see from the image, there is a clear division in the topics.
 Furthermore, our topic model was able to catch that coronavirus  has had a strong impact on many topics, ranging from jobs, health care, school, businesses, as it is mentioned in those topics.